 3. Use two-factor authentication.
 This requires you to confirm your identity, usually by typing in a code received by SMS, when you log in to Facebook.
 It’s more secure than using a password alone.
 Go to Settings, then Security and login, and choose Two-Factor Authentication.

 4. Log out of Facebook on devices you no longer use.
 In Settings, go to Security and login and click on See More under the “Where you’re logged in” section.
 Click on the three dots next to any device you no longer use, and then choose Log out.
 If you don’t recognize the device, click “Not You?”

 What to do if you think you’ve got a virus from Facebook

 1. Change your password

 2. Post a status update telling your friends you think your account may have been compromised

 3. Log out of all the apps and services you use that are linked to your Facebook account

 CleanMyMac has a regularly updated database of malware and will scan your Mac and compare it with that.
 If it finds a virus or any other form of malware, it will offer to remove it.
-All you have to do is click “Remove”.
-Whichever tool you use, you should scan your computer regularly for a period after your Facebook account was compromised.
+All you have to do is click “Remove.”
+Whichever tool you use, you should scan your computer regularly after your Facebook account has been compromised.